gwthompson/data-science-docs/how_to_be_a_data_scientist.md

 - bias from conditioning: https://medium.com/causal-data-science/understanding-bias-a-pre-requisite-for-trustworthy-results-ee590b75b1be
 - censorship bias: https://lifelines.readthedocs.io/en/latest/Survival%20Analysis%20intro.html
 - some additional examples of bias: https://thenextweb.com/contributors/2018/10/27/4-human-caused-biases-machine-learning/?amp=1
+- Now in your projects below, and any of the projects you ever work on you need to be very concerned about these biases.
+These biases are what will result in catastrophic results in prod, and are much more important than selecting the optimal model

 ### To Learn traditional Data Science